SAP-samples/teched2023-AI267/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2023 session called AI267 - Empower AI Embedding into SAP S/4HANA with ISLM.<br>
+This repository contains the material for the SAP TechEd 2023 session called **AI267 - Empower AI Embedding into SAP S/4HANA with ISLM**.<br>

 In the rapidly evolving landscape of AI and machine learning, Intelligent Scenario Lifecycle Management (ISLM) has emerged as a critical framework that bridges the gap between data science endeavors and practical application development.<br>